Serializers

 VERSIONVersion number of the serializer (format v1.0.0)

-It's recommended to fill CLASS and VERSION metadata using SUPER->GET_METADATA( ) and then changing settings as required.
+It's recommended to fill CLASS and VERSION metadata using SUPER->GET_METADATA( ) and then change settings as required.

 Deserialization Step